József Mindszenty: Church leader and opposition to communism

 Mindszenty's forced confession included the following "admissions": orchestrating the theft of the Crown of Saint Stephen for the sole purpose of crowning Crown Prince Otto von Habsburg as King of Hungary, scheming to overthrow the Party and reestablish capitalism, planning a third World War, and, once it had been won by the Americans, plotting to assume supreme political power himself.

 Almost alone among the Western news media, reporter George Seldes, who had previously been expelled from the Soviet Union and fascist Italy for his reporting, believed the allegations against Cardinal Mindszenty.
 Seldes spent the rest of his life accusing Mindszenty of being a Nazi collaborator, a Holocaust perpetrator, and a virulent antisemite.
 In his 1987 memoirs, Seldes wrote, "In 1948 the entire American section of the resident foreign press corps in Hungary implored me to report the facts about Cardinal Mindszenty's collaboration with the Nazis, his part in the deportation of the Jewish population to Hitler's death camps, and also to expose the scores of fraudulent news items coming from outside Hungary, from Vienna, London, Prague, and Rome especially, alleging drugging and torturing of the Cardinal."
 Seldes was the only one to dispute that Mindszenty was tortured by the Communists.
 The Pope and the international community at the time believed that Mindszenty had been tortured.
 Even at his show trial, the prosecution did not make the charge or provide evidence of antisemitism or Nazi collaboration.

 On 3 February 1949, Mindszenty's show trial began.
 The Cardinal admitted to being involved in a Habsburg restorationist organization which planned to form a government after an American invasion, however he denied hoping for the outbreak of war.
 He said "we prayed for peace".
 He accepted the charges of smuggling tens of thousands of dollars into Hungary, and admitted his contacts with Otto von Habsburg and American politicians, but did not admit to willful espionage on behalf of foreign powers.
 In court, Mindszenty said about the charges: "I do not deny one or another part of it, but I do not subscribe to the conclusion".
 As he followed the trial, a weeping Pope Pius XII told Sister Pascalina Lehnert, "My words have come true and all I can do is pray; I cannot help him any other way."
 On 8 February, Mindszenty was sentenced to life imprisonment for black marketeering, treason and espionage.
 The government released a white book, Documents on the Mindszenty Case, containing his alleged confessions and case materials.

+New York's Cardinal Spellman was a friend of Mindszenty and gave sermons at St. Patrick's Cathedral in support of the Hungarian.